What is FlawedAmmyy malware?

 Figure 2: Even more information about the execution of malware can be found in customizable text reports generated by ANY.RUN

 Sometimes malicious executable files are digitally signed with a certificate from trusted vendors.
-Also it's interesting that trojan checks the user privileges and presence of Anti-Virus programs on the infected machine and changes behavior based on results of this check.
+Also, it's interesting that trojan checks the user privileges and presence of Anti-Virus programs on the infected machine and changes behavior based on the results of this check.
+You can also find out how this execution method differs from Trickbot and Zloader.

 FlawedAmmyy is distributed with spam email campaigns with subjects usually concerning invoices or receipts.
-Emails can contain a .zip attachment disguised to contain information related to the email subject, a Microsoft Office file or an XML attachment.
-Attached files, in reality, can hold a URL which automatically opens a browser window and redirects victims to a website from where malware samples would be downloaded.
+Emails can contain a .zip attachment disguised to contain information related to the email subject, a Microsoft Office file, or an XML attachment.
+Attached files, in reality, can hold a URL that automatically opens a browser window and redirects victims to a website from where malware samples would be downloaded.

 In some campaigns, another virus designed to install the final payload is downloaded first and it then drops FlawedAmmyy onto the machine.
 Other campaigns made use of something called the Server Message Block (SMB) protocol to download malware directly, bypassing the browser download which is quite a rare trick for malware.